• About us

 2. Recruitment and team management

-Business Managers identify the right talents for client projects, then support them throughout their career journey.
+Managers identify the right talents for client projects, then support them throughout their career journey.
 In practice, this can mean interviewing candidates, matching profiles with client needs, onboarding consultants, running career check-ins, supporting development goals, and helping team members prepare for their next step.
 Maxime gives the clearest example of day-to-day team leadership: “I want my team to feel free to propose new ideas, step out of their comfort zone, and not be afraid of failure.
 A manager should be a facilitator, someone who inspires people to go further.

 Thais adds another layer: as responsibilities grow, team management becomes about developing other managers, not only managing consultants: “I quickly realized that leading requires a different level of strategic thinking, delegation, and coaching.
 I was no longer managing only operational activities.
 I was also responsible for developing leaders.

-This makes the responsibility concrete: Business Managers do not only place people on projects.
+This makes the responsibility concrete: Managers do not only place people on projects.
 They build teams, support careers, and help future leaders grow.

 3. Business administration and project follow-up

-Business Managers make sure projects remain structured, documented, and properly coordinated.
+Managers make sure projects remain structured, documented, and properly coordinated.
 In practice, this can mean following contract elements, updating project information, coordinating handovers, tracking milestones, ensuring communication between client and team, and solving issues before they affect delivery.

 Irene gives the strongest example of this responsibility.
 During a critical delivery phase, a senior consultant who was the client’s main technical reference left the project without warning: “I first focused on staying calm and giving the team clear directions.
 We redistributed responsibilities, identified knowledge gaps, arranged handovers, and communicated openly with the client about our continuity plan.”

-This is a concrete example of project follow-up: when delivery is at risk, the Business Manager helps restore structure, protect continuity, and maintain client trust.
+This is a concrete example of project follow-up: when delivery is at risk, the Manager helps restore structure, protect continuity, and maintain client trust.

 4. Financial management

-Business Managers are also responsible for the financial health of their scope.
+Managers are also responsible for the financial health of their scope.
 In practice, this means monitoring revenue, profitability, invoicing, margins, forecasts, and business indicators.
 It also means making decisions that keep growth sustainable: choosing the right opportunities, anticipating risks, and making sure the activity remains balanced over time.
 This responsibility is what makes the role a true business ownership position.
-Business Managers are not only developing clients or managing teams.
+Managers are not only developing clients or managing teams.
 They are accountable for the performance and sustainability of their activity.

 What skills do you need to become a Business Manager?

-• Organization: Business Managers constantly switch between client development, recruitment, delivery follow-up, administration, financial monitoring, and team management.
+• Organization: Managers constantly switch between client development, recruitment, delivery follow-up, administration, financial monitoring, and team management.

 Strong prioritization is essential.
 It allows managers to stay reliable, manage several topics at once, and maintain quality even when priorities shift quickly.